kevinlinxc/kevinlinxc.github.io/content/engineering/stemformulas/index.md

 ---
 title: "stemformulas.com"
 date: 2023-01-01
-description: "The best STEM formulas website"
+description: "Trying to be the best STEM formulas website"
-summary: "The best STEM formulas website"
+summary: "Trying to be the best STEM formulas website"
 tags: ["engineering", "software"]
 showAuthor: False
 ---